Save on an Electrical Installation Condition Report (EICR)

 There are five main things your electrician will do when performing an EICR:

-- They'll find and report any damage or wear and tear that might make the electrics unsafe
+• Look for damage or wear and tear that might make the electrics unsafe.
+1

-- They'll check for anything that may cause electric shocks and high temperatures
+Check for issues that could cause electric shocks or high temperatures.

-It is a legal requirement to get an EICR completed every 5 years for privately rented homes in England and for privately and socially rented homes (HMOs) in Scotland and Wales.
+The law says landlords need to get an EICR completed every 5 years for privately rented homes in England – and for privately and socially rented homes (HMOs) in Scotland and Wales.

 If you don't, you could face fines of up to £30,000 and your insurance could be invalidated.
 Banning orders may also be brought for serious or repeated offences.